-KIPP SoCal Public Schools is a regional network of schools operating in Los Angeles and San Diego counties.
+KIPP stands for the Knowledge is Power Program.
+We are a part of a national network of schools that prepare students for high school, college, and the world beyond.
 At KIPP SoCal Public Schools, we believe the purpose of education is for liberation.
 We see, develop, and inspire the greatest potential in each KIPPster.